fairDataSociety/beeson/README.md

 * Type          # enum for [types](#Types) used in BeeSon
 * BeeSon        # BeeSon class that you can initialize with either JSON object or AbiManager
-* DnaManager    # DnaManager class that defines JSON object structures/types and its DNA
+* DnaManager    # DnaManager class that defines JSON object structures/types and its TypeScpecification

 Work with non-container types:
 ```js